microfan1/CROWN/README.md

      - `POET_R.R`: Code to get POET estimator.
    - SF-NLS:
      - `SF-NLS_Run_R.R`: Code to get single-factor nonlinear shrinkage estimator.
-## 5. Example of Usage
+## 5. Examples of Portfolio Construction under Constraints
-`Example.mlx` shows how to use CROWN and four other baseline methods for constructing portfolios with different kinds of constraints.
+`Example.mlx` exemplifies how to use CROWN and four other baseline methods for constructing portfolios with different kinds of constraints.
 Specifically, we consider portfolios with tracking error (TE) constraints, portfolios with tracking error jointly with weight constraints (TEWC), and portfolios with only weight constraints (WC).

 Please modify the working path and Rpath in `Example.mlx`, `Nodewise_Run_R.R`, `POET_R.R` and `SF-NLS_Run_R.R` first.

-### 5.1 Example and Data Loading:
+### 5.1 Generation of Example Data:
 1. 180 stocks (assets) with 150 trading records;
 2. 3 factors;
 3. Set Tracking Error constraint equals 0.5 (i.e., TE<=0.5);